Hidden Magnetism in Periodically Modulated One Dimensional Dipolar Fermions

-where $\nu=c,s$ refers to the charge and spin DOFs, and the charge and spin operators are defined as: $S_j^c=(1-n_j)$ and $S_j^s=(n_{j\uparrow}-n_{j\downarrow})$.
-The relevance of NLOPs lies in the fact that they act as order parameters for gapped 1D phases\cite{montorsi} without breaking any continuos symmetry, thus in agreement with the Mermin-Wagner theorem \cite{mermin}.
-Moreover, a non-vanishing string parameter is a signature of a phase with non-trivial topological order, which becomes unstable only in presence of a spontaneously broken symmetry \cite{wen}.
-These facts have motivated their intensive use to study 1D fermionic systems \cite{me1,montorsi,dutta,dhar,deb} helping to display physical properties not captured by the usual two-points correlation functions.
-More precisely in fermionic systems the role of the charge (spin) parity (\ref{parity}) is to signal the presence of Mott- (BEC-) like orders with correlated holon-doublon (spin up-down) virtual excitations \cite{montorsi} while the charge (spin) string (\ref{string}) has the capability to capture hidden "dilute" holon-doublon (spin up-down) Haldane-like antiferromagnetic orders \cite{me1,haldane}. \paragraph{Dynamics vs Effective Model.}
+where $\nu=c,s$ refers to the charge and spin degrees of freedom, and the charge and spin operators are defined as: $S_j^c=(1-n_j)$ and $S_j^s=(n_{j\uparrow}-n_{j\downarrow})$.
+The relevance of NLOPs lies in the fact that they act as order parameters for gapped 1D phases \cite{NiRo,dallatorre,montorsi} without breaking any continuous symmetry, thus in agreement with the Mermin-Wagner theorem \cite{mermin}.
+Also, non-vanishing NLOPs characterize \cite{monprep} symmetry protected topological phases \cite{wen2,pol} obtained by group cohomology.
+In particular a finite $O_S^\nu$ in the thermodynamic limit is a signature of a phase with non-trivial topological properties, noticeably the presence of degenerate edge modes \cite{monprep,keselman}, with charge or spin fractionalization.
+These facts have motivated their intensive use to study 1D fermionic systems \cite{me1,montorsi,dutta,dhar,deb} helping to display physical properties not captured by the usual two-point correlation functions.
+More precisely, in fermionic systems the role of $O_P^\nu$ is to signal the presence of trivial Mott- (BEC-) like orders with virtual excitations consisting of correlated pairs of holon-doublon (for $\nu=c$) or single electrons with up-down spin (for $\nu=s$) \cite{montorsi}.
+Meanwhile $O_S^\nu$ captures hidden non-trivial ``dilute" Haldane-like antiferromagnetic orders \cite{me1,haldane} of holon-doublon ($\nu=c$) or up-down spins ($\nu=s$).